12. Social HomeBuy

 8.9 Qualifying lending institutions

 8.9.1 Under current arrangements a mortgage can only be secured as a first charge, that is ahead of any charge the landlord may have, if it is provided by a qualifying lending institution (please see the Glossary for a definition.

 8.9.2 Landlords must therefore ensure that any mortgage taken out by the tenant comes from a qualifying lending institution.

 8.10 Submission requirements

-8.10.1 Following legal completion, landlords must submit the following data using the Agency’s Information Management System (IMS) system when claiming grant.
-(Please follow the link for IMS guidance):
+8.10.1 Following legal completion, landlords must submit the following data using Homes England’s Investment Management System (IMS) when claiming grant.

 - Property details